open-telemetry/opentelemetry-js/getting-started/README.md

 ([link to TypeScript version](ts-example/README.md#initialize-a-global-tracer))

 All tracing initialization should happen before your application code runs.
-The easiest way to do this is to initialize tracing in a separate file that is required using NodeJS's `-r` option before your application code runs.
+The easiest way to do this is to initialize tracing in a separate file that is required using the `node` `-r` option before your application code runs.

 Create a file named `tracing.js` and add the following code: